 The next stop is Erfoud to check out its famous marble and fossils, and then Rissani, the closest town to Erg Chebbi, to visit the souk, which is particularly lively on market days — Tuesdays, Thursdays and Sundays — and the medina where, even on non-market days, you can usually find interesting locally-made souvenirs, and pieces from farther afield in the Sahara.

 As the pre-desert landscape of acacias gives way to the desert, you arrive in Merzouga, where an experienced camelier will take you by camel to a nomad-style camp at the foot of the Erg Chebbi dunes for dinner under the stars and a night in a tent.

 (Approximate travel time Dadès Gorges to Merzouga, excluding stops and camel trip: 5 hours)

 Day 3: Merzouga Desert – Tissardmine Oasis – Khamlia Village – Erg Chebbi

 This is a full day in the desert.
-After an early start to witness the spectacular desert sunrise from the top of a high dune close to the camp, you’ll return to Merzouga by camel, where a hearty breakfast awaits.
+After an early start to witness the spectacular desert sunrise from the top of a high dune close to the camp and then breakfast, you’ll return to Merzouga or Hassilabied.

 From here, we’ll drive around Erg Chebbi, the tallest dune in Morocco, sitting at over 250 metres high, and take the road formerly used on the Paris to Dakar race, past Tissardmine oasis to admire fossils, and nomad settlements, before reaching a viewing point to admire Erg Chebbi from a distance.

 We’ll then reach Khamlia Village, whose inhabitants are originally from Mali, where you can enjoy a relaxing cup of tea while watching the locals perform their hypnotic Gnawa song and dance.
 You’ll then be taken to your riad for the evening, where you can enjoy a free afternoon to explore nearby villages, or simply relax and enjoy the stunning Sahara sunset before dinner.